-But how do you actually approach your employer about a benefit like this?
-Whether you are a new hire shaping your first offer or an existing employee asking to expand your benefits, the conversation deserves preparation and a clear strategy.
+But how do you actually raise this with your employer?
+Whether you are a new hire shaping your first offer or a current employee asking to expand your benefits, the conversation deserves preparation and a clear strategy.
+This post walks through three proven approaches for negotiating a public transportation allowance, plus practical guidance on building and delivering the pitch.

 1. Understand Your Employer's Incentives

 Before negotiating, take time to understand what motivates your employer.
-Every business runs on specific goals -- cost control, employee satisfaction, sustainability commitments -- and your pitch will land harder when it speaks to one of them.
+Every business runs on specific goals -- cost control, employee satisfaction, sustainability commitments -- and your pitch will land harder when it speaks directly to one of them.

 a.
 Highlight Cost Savings